Empowered Dog Nail Trimming

 The easiest way to avoid ever hitting the dog nail quick is to have your dog by your side never pulling his paw away in fear.

-In my experience, it’s the “paw pulling dance” as I called it in Nail Trims Don’t Have to be Scary: 5 Subtle Signs of Stress in Dogs, that make an owner’s job of clipping nails so hard.
+In my experience, it’s the “paw pulling dance” as I called it in 5 Subtle Signs of Stress in Dogs: How To Take the Fear Out of Nail Trims, that make an owner’s job of clipping nails so hard.

 Alternatively, it is the calm confidence that comes from proper conditioning with the Dog Nailpro™ Method that makes all the difference in the world.